-Trump-Russia affair: Key questions answered
+All you need to know about Trump Russia story

 In August 2016, an envelope arrived at the White House marked for the eyes of President Barack Obama and three senior aides.

-According to the Washington Post, the envelope had come by courier from the CIA, and contained a bombshell revelation - Russian President Vladimir Putin was directing a state-sponsored effort to interfere with the US election.
+According to the Washington Post, the envelope had come by courier from the CIA, and contained a bombshell revelation - Mr Putin was directing a state-sponsored effort to interfere with the US election.

 The FBI was already looking at ties between the Trump campaign and Russia, but the CIA memo seemed to confirm Russian efforts to throw the election Mr Trump's way.